 Thirty percent of Wisconsin private, nonprofit undergraduate students are students of color compared to 19 percent in the public colleges and universities.
 Thirty-one percent of all students in WAICU institutions are age 25 or over, compared to 19 percent in the UW System.
 Twenty-eight percent of WAICU undergraduate students are first generation.

-Students who qualify for the federal Pell Grant (by definition, those with significant financial need) at WAICU-member colleges and universities constitute a higher percentage of enrolled students (31 %) than at 4-year UW System institutions (28 %).
-Transfer students are also welcomed.
-In 2013, 27 % of the new students at Wisconsin’s private nonprofit colleges and universities were transfer students.
+Students who qualify for the federal Pell Grant (by definition, those with significant financial need) at WAICU-member colleges and universities constitute a higher percentage of undergraduate students, 29 percent, than at the four-year public institutions,

 Leveraging State Tax Dollars

 WAICU-member colleges and universities receive no direct operating support from state taxpayers.
 Their Wisconsin students do qualify for student aid.
 Private, nonprofit higher education is a bargain for state taxpayers.
 Over four years, the cost to state taxpayers per degree at public institutions is $126,594, compared to only $10,029 at WAICU-member institutions.